All great spa treatments offer those receiving them with incredible benefits, and are all rooted in the science of our anatomies

 Tough as nails

 The dry weather can also affect nails themselves, causing them to become pitted or striated – marked with lines and ridges – and brittle.
-Advise your clients to avoid washing their hands in very hot or very cold water and cleansing their hands with waterless alcohol-based hand sanitizers, says Carroll.
-She recommends using nail polishes that contain nylon or rayon fibers and water soluble nail lacquers like Veralac to strengthen and smooth nails that are rough in texture.
+Advise your clients to wash their hands frequently, even during dry seasons.
+To retain moisture, they should opt for soap and warm (not hot) water when possible, and only use alcohol-based hand sanitizers as a backup.
+Carroll recommends using nail polishes that contain nylon or rayon fibers and water soluble nail lacquers like Veralac to strengthen and smooth nails that are rough in texture.
 Kent Nguyen, a nail technician at La Lotus Nails Spa in Vancouver, also recommends applying cuticle oil daily that contains Vitamins A and E. “By constantly applying cuticle oils and hand creams and things like that, that will eliminate the problem of dry skin and dry nails,” says Nguyen.